KC5VDJ/KC5VDJ/README.md

 ALL THAT ASIDE

 I will be doing the projects that I have initiated here at github, just understand we have a lot of hot irons in the fire.
-Money would help (with the PTSD as well), as well as a competent Constitutional and Civil Rights Attorney who can pass my interview.
+Money would help (with the PTSD as well), as well as a competent Constitutional and Civil Rights Attorney who can pass my interview, and don't insult my intelligence or knowledge, I'll tell you where to shove it.